Campaign of the Month: October 2017

 New Orleans Military and Maritime Academy

 Uniformed Type 2 charter school where students are cadets in the Marine Corps Junior Reserve Officer Training Program.
-The military school’s “accept all” policy makes it a popular destination for the parents of troubled youths to send their children.
+The military school’s “accept all” policy makes it a popular destination for the parents of troubled youths to send their children—and there are no shortage of those in Algiers.

 Tout de Suite

 Algerines claim this establishment is the “cutest little café in all of Orleans.”
-It serves coffee, teas, and gluten-free baked goods.
+It serves French & Cajun-inspired fare for breakfast and lunch, as well as coffee, teas, and gluten-free baked goods.